-Rush System for Health d/b/a Rush University System for Health was recently rated by Fitch Ratings in February of 2023 and was affirmed to have an AA- credit rating.
+Rush System for Health d/b/a Rush University System for Health was recently rated by Fitch Ratings in February of 2023 and was affirmed to have an AA- credit rating, additionally Standard and Poor's affirmed RUSH's rating at A+.
 As a result, the Applicants qualify for the financial viability waiver.